osism/osism.github.io/docs/guides/operations-guide/rookify.md

 ## Debugging and Testing

-If you suspect that something is not working in Rookify itself, you can start setting logging to `DEBUG`.
+If you suspect that something is not working in Rookify itself, you can start by setting logging to `DEBUG`.

-If you suspect that something is not working in Rookify itself, you could start by running the tests.
-For this you need to have access to rookifies code.
+If that is not sufficient enough you could run the enclosed tests from the Rookify code itself.

 ### Set logging to debug level